berserk207/berserk207.github.io/docs/projects.md

 * Created kubernetes presentation with working demo of a production-grade kubernetes cluster in AWS.
 * The cluster was set up using KOPS and the created services can be accessed via a public domain/subdomain.
+* Created on-premise kubernetes cluster using Rancher to act as a development environment.